u3557110/HR-system/README.md

 Q = Quit.
 E = Edit.
 N = Next.
 P = Previous.
 D = Delete.
 S = Sort.
 F = Fire.
 Your Choce:
 ```
 ### Import Records from File
+- User can import records from file.
+- In this example, test.txt is being imported.
+- Size of database storing the records is increased dynamically.
 ```
 Please enter name of file to import: test.txt
 System Message: Capacity of database has been enlarged to 6!